emanuelelaface/LaTeXBot/README.md

 To make it working on your computer you need to register the telegram bot in the BotFather and use the token that it will generate.
 To be able to use in groups, you need to disable the default privacy setting in the BotFather.
 So once the bot is created the procedure is to call /setprivacy, select your bot and then click Disable.
 In this way the bot can receive messages when is in a group, otherwise it will ignore.

-The bot as a feature to remove the latex source after the rendering in order to keep clean the chat.
+The bot has a feature to remove the latex source after the rendering in order to keep clean the chat.
 This feature works only if the bot is group administrator with the "Delete messages" function enabled.

 If you want to try mine it is sufficient that you add <a href=https://t.me/myLaTeXbot>@mylatexbot</a> to your group chat.
 Please consider that there is no warranty that I will keep it working continuosly, so if you need it for professional reasons, consider to register your own bot.